response-interop/interface/README.md

               such as when sending a large file for download, at which point a [_ResponseBodyHandler_][] instance affords improved resource management
               and response modification.

-- Methods:

-    - ```php
-      public function sendResponse(
-          StreamInterop\Interface\ResourceStream $stream,
-      ) : void;
-      ```
-        - Sends the response.

-        - Directives:

-            - Implementations MAY check to see if the response can be
-              sent; when doing so, implementations MUST throw a
-              [_ResponseThrowable_][] if the response cannot be sent.

-            - If the `$body` is an instance of [_ResponseBodyHandler_][],
-              implementations MUST call its `prepareResponse()` method before
-              sending anything.

-            - Implementations SHOULD use [`header()`][] to send headers, but
-              MAY use some other mechanism.

-            - Implementations SHOULD send header fields in lower case,
-              but MAY send header fields in some other RFC-approved case.

-            - Implementations MUST write the `$body` to the `$stream`.

-        - Notes:

-            - **Use a stream resource, not `echo`, to send the body.**
-              Although echoing a body string is the single most common
-              use case, writing to the `php://output` stream does
-              exactly the same thing.
-This also allows specifying the
-              output stream at call-time, such as when testing.

 ### _ResponseHeadersCollection_